Oboke & Koboke 大歩危小歩危

 It takes one hour and 15 minutes from Haneda Airport (Tokyo) to Tokushima Airport, and 30 minutes by bus from the airport to Tokushima Station.
-From Tokushima Station, it takes one hour and 35 minutes to Koboke and one hour and 40 minutes to Oboke on the JR Tokushima Dosan Line (limited express) via Awa Ikeda Station.
+From Tokushima Station, it takes 2 hour and 10 minutes to Koboke and one hour and 50 minutes to Oboke on the JR Tokushima Dosan Line (limited express) via Awa Ikeda Station.

 The hourly limited express trains between Okayama and Kochi also stop at Oboke Station.
 It is also possible to get to Oboke in 40 minutes by bus from Awa Ikeda Station.
 There are four bus departures a day.

 The majestic Yoshino River is Tokushima's largest river and flows across many of the island's prefectures from west to east.
 Following the river upstream, you'll come upon the spectacular V-shaped gorges of Oboke and Koboke and areas inhabited by wild deer, monkeys and boar.

 The landscape is marked by steep mountainsides, the very trait that inspired the canyon names.
 Oboke and Koboke are translated as “big dangerous steps” and “small dangerous steps,” respectively, owing to the sheer slopes with narrow paths that can indeed be tricky to walk along.

 Oboke and Koboke have become a mecca for lovers of the outdoors, and the canyons play host to some of Japan's most adventurous activities, including thrilling whitewater rafting, canyoning and river kayaking.

 Narrow, rocky Oboke Canyon and its river rapids create the perfect conditions for whitewater rafting.
 The powerful water flow and significant drop-offs make it the place to experience some of Japan's finest rafting.
 The World Rafting Championship was held here in 2017.

 Oboke is typically the starting point for both full-day or half-day cruises, and outfitters can accommodate a range of abilities, from the casual explorer to more dedicated outdoorsmen and women.